hotosm/underpass/doc/statistics.md

-name | The name of the boundary admin_level | The administrative level of this boundary tags | Other metadata related to this boundary boundary | The multipolygon of this boundary
+name | The name of the boundary admin_level | The administrative level of this boundary tags | Other metadata related to this boundary priority | If this is in a priority boundary boundary | The multipolygon of this boundary

 ## changesets table